-I am Associate Professor of Sociology in the Sociology Program, Department of Public Affairs and Policy Studies in the School of Economic, Political, and Policy Sciences at The University of Texas at Dallas.
+I am Associate Professor of Sociology in the Sociology Program, Department of Public Affairs and Sociology, in the School of Economic, Political, and Policy Sciences (EPPS) at The University of Texas at Dallas.
 I received my Ph.D. from Columbia University in Religious Studies in 1985; I was awarded a Ph.D. in Systematic Theology by Union Theological Seminary in New York in the same year.
-I was awarded a Master of Philosophy in Religious Studies by Columbia in 1981, and a Master of Divinity in Systematic Theology by Union Seminary in 1976.
-I received my Bachelor of Arts in Religion, and in English Literature from Baylor University in 1973.
-I joined the UTD faculty in 1993.

-My first book examines African-American religious ritual as an agent of social change within the wider social context of racial discrimination and inequality, and quasi-religious ritual found in experimental theater as a change agent within conventional western society.
-My second book investigates ritual aspects of television religion and efforts to harness different aspects of ritual both to attempt social change and to resist it.
-Both books—both monographs—were published by the American Academy of Religion and are in the catalogue of Oxford University Press.
-The first book was supported by a grant from Southern Methodist University.
-The second book received grant support from the American Academy of Religion (Southwest Commission on Religious Studies) and Southern Methodist University.
-I am one of two primary authors of a third book (published by The Edwin Mellen Press), of which I was co-editor.
-Like the grant project funded by the U.S. Department of Education out of which the book emerged, the book analyzes and addresses barriers Hispanic students encounter transferring from community college to the university.
-(I was Project Director of the Department of Education grant.)
-The book is an expanded version of a paper my co-authors and I presented at a symposium on college educational opportunities for Hispanic students organized by The Civil Rights Project at Harvard University with support from the Pew Hispanic Center.
+I have published two book monographs on religion and social change; both books were published by the American Academy of Religion and are in the catalogue of Oxford University Press.
+The first book received grant support from Southern Methodist University.
+The second book was supported by a grant from the American Academy of Religion (Southwest Commission on Religious Studies) as well as Southern Methodist University.
+I was one of two primary authors and one of two co-editors of a third book, which was published by The Edwin Mellen Press.
+The last book was based on a U.S. Department of Education FIPSE grant.
+I was the PI for the grant project.
+The book grew out of a refereed, co-authored paper presented at a symposium on college educational opportunities for Hispanic students organized by The Civil Rights Project at Harvard University with support from the Pew Hispanic Center.

 My single-author articles have appeared in Journal for the Scientific Study of Religion, Method and Theory in the Study of Religion, Journal of Ritual Studies, Semeia: Journal for Biblical Interpretation, and Listening: Journal of Religion and Culture.
 A co-authored article, for which I was the lead author, appeared in the Journal for Hispanic Higher Education.
-I have served as a peer reviewer for professional journals in social-scientific study of religion, Ritual Studies, anthropology, public policy, and Disability Studies.
-I have published book chapters—all as the single author—in edited books by Sage Publications, Inc., Greenwood Press, and Parthian Books—all on theories of ritual, including ritual in social change.
-My entry on ritual and religious ritual in social change is being published by Brill in a book on concepts in the study of religion coming out in November 2014.
-I authored articles in two editions of The Encyclopedia of Religion (on ritual ceremony) and entries in Encyclopedia of Protestantism (television religion) and Encyclopaedia Britannica (rite of passage).
+I have published book chapters—all as the single author—in edited books by Sage Publications, Inc., Greenwood Press, Parthian Books, and Brill.
+I have published entries in two editions of The Encyclopedia of Religion, and entries in Encyclopedia of Protestantism and Encyclopaedia Britannica.

-I teach courses in religion in society, religion in international development, immigrants and immigration in U.S. society, immigration policy, and qualitative research methods.
-I am developing a new course on religions in global societies and am revising a course on field research methods to be offered in Spring 2015.
-I am a two-time recipient of the Student Choice Teaching Award presented by students in the School of Social Sciences at UTD, and have received the Outstanding EPPS Faculty Comet Teaching Award, and a Distinguished Teacher in Diversity and Multicultural Education Award, which is presented by UTD's Office of Diversity and Community Engagement.
+I teach courses on religion in U.S. society, religion in global societies, religion in international development, immigrants and immigration in U.S. society, immigration policy, field research methods, and qualitative research methods (a graduate course for all EPPS students).
+I am developing a new course on religion and public policy.
+I am a two-time recipient of the Student Choice Teaching Award presented by students in the formerly named School of Social Sciences at UTD, and have received the Outstanding EPPS Faculty Comet Teaching Award and a Distinguished Teacher in Diversity and Multicultural Education Award, which is presented by UTD's Office of Diversity and Community Engagement.